 Sometimes, the answer is indeed, upgrade your camera.
 So, the question you need to ask is…

-What are you photographing that requires an expensive camera?
+Why do you need an expensive camera?

-To explain this point, here are a few reasons to upgrade your camera before your lenses…
+Other reasons to upgrade your camera before your lenses…

-- Very low light photography – combining a wide aperture lens and a camera body with excellent low light sensitivity is needed
+• Very low light photography – combining a wide aperture lens and a camera body with excellent low light sensitivity is needed

-- Wildlife photography from a distance – a high resolution sensor, combined with a good telephoto lens, might be necessary so that you can crop in closer than you can physically get
+• Wildlife photography from a distance – a high resolution sensor, combined with a good telephoto lens, might be necessary so that you can crop in closer than you can physically get

 So that’s the argument for upgrading your camera.

-Cheaper lenses are often made for APS-C sensor cameras.
+One thing to bear in mind if you do upgrade your camera before your lenses is that cheaper lenses are often made for APS-C sensor cameras (crop frame).
 As these cameras have a smaller sensor, which uses the center of the frame, the center of the lens is the important part.

-Because the corners are not used, less attention has been paid to the picture quality of the corner areas of cheap lenses.
+Because the corners aren’t used, less attention has been paid to the picture quality of the corner areas of cheap lenses.
 So, a cheap lens on a full frame camera won’t produce the same top quality results from corner to corner of a high quality lens on a full frame camera.

 Why should you invest in an expensive lens first?